-The Fund's objective is to provide an income, with some potential for capital growth (to grow the value of your investment), over a 5+ year time horizon.
+The Fund's objective is to provide an income, with the potential for capital growth (to grow the value of your investment), over a 5+ year time horizon.

-The Fund has a target annual income of 5% per annum, although this is not guaranteed.
+The Fund has a target annual income of 3% per annum, although this is not guaranteed.

+The Fund is actively managed (by the ACD and the appointed Sub-Investment Managers) and aims to achieve its objectives by investing between 60% and 90% in bonds issued by companies, governments, government bodies and supranationals.
+It is expected that the Fund will ordinarily invest between 65% and 80% in bonds, and of this holding at least 80% will be in investment grade bonds.

-The Fund is actively managed (by the appointed Sub-Investment Manager) and aims to achieve its objectives by investing at least 80% in a wide range of shares in companies listed, at the time of purchase, in the UK.
-Such companies may also be domiciled, incorporated or conduct a significant part of their business in the UK and can include Real Estate Investment Trusts (a type of property investment company) and other investment trusts.
+The Fund will also invest between 10% and 30% in shares in companies listed at the time of purchase, including Real Estate Investment Trusts (a type of property investment company) and other investment trusts.